-- Heights of receivers are assumed to be 1.5 meters above ground level. - The boundary fence on the west and north boundaries is a solid 1.8 meters fence - Up to 14 people will be in the outdoor communal area at a time (day and evening time only) and 7 people will be using the outdoor communal area at a time (night time only) - The maximum capacity of the both carpark areas is 8 cars and 5 motorbikes/bicycles, we have assumed that 4 cars leave the parking area at the same time (worst case scenario)
+- Heights of receivers are assumed to be 1.5 meters above ground level. - The boundary fence on the west and north boundaries is a solid 1.8 meters fence - Up to 20 people will be in the outdoor communal area at a time (day and evening time only) night time will be restricted to 7 people. - The maximum capacity of the both carpark areas is 8 cars and 5 motorbikes/bicycles, we have assumed that 4 cars leave the parking area at the same time.